karar-hayder/Backend/API-DOC.md

 - Some rate limiting is enforced for uploads: per user (demo: max 5), per IP, and per API token.
 - Most endpoints require an `Authorization: Bearer <access_token>` header unless using an API token.
 - For authentication, use JWT tokens obtained at signup or login.
+- Uploads are scoped to the authenticated user; listing or retrieving by ID will only ever return your own files.

 ---